irit-melodi/attelo/README.md

        pip install -r requirements.txt

-3. Link your copy of the RST DT corpus in, for example:
+3. Link your copy of the RST DT corpus in, along with the Penn Treebank, for example:

        ln -s $HOME/CORPORA/rst_discourse_treebank/data corpus
+       ln -s $HOME/CORPORA/PTBIII/parsed/mrg/wsj ptb3

 4. Install megam (for attelo).
    This might be tricky if you're on a Mac.
    Ask Eric.

+## Preflight checklist

+* Have you linked the corpora in? (see Installation)
+* Did you manage to install megam? (needed for training/eval)

 ## Usage